Hellmonk/bloatcrawl2/strategies.md

 * Immolation and inner flame are your friends.
 Use liberally.
     * You are permitted to hex through enemies, unlike in vanilla crawl, so you can cast a few strategically placed inner fires, then watch the fireworks.
+* Since cold damage does vast amounts of damage to a djinni, getting cold resistance should be a top priority.

 ## Troubleshooting